Homebuyer Education

 …then get one-on-one homebuying advice.

-After you finish the home-buying course, meet with a certified housing counselor to discuss your individual situation and get tailored advice.
+Once you complete the homebuying education course, you’ll meet with a certified housing counselor to discuss your unique situation and receive personalized advice.

 Get a certificate that opens doors.

-When you complete Homebuyer Education, you’ll get a certificate verifying your accomplishment.
+When you complete Homebuyer Education, you’ll receive a certificate verifying your accomplishment.

-Many home lenders require this certificate before they’ll lend you money – and it might qualify you for resources like special loans, grants and down payment assistance programs too.
+Many home lenders require this certificate before approving your loan, and it may also qualify you for resources such as special loans, grants and down payment assistance programs.

 Ready to apply?